Eindhoven: Higher and adult education

 The Open University also has a study center in Eindhoven.

 Among the private institutions is the Centrum voor Kunsten Eindhoven, which offers art-related courses to adults (including a DJ-education).

 Politics

 Municipal council

 The municipal council is the legislative council at the municipal level in Eindhoven; its existence is mandated by the Constitution of the Netherlands.
 The Eindhoven city council consists of 45 elected representatives from the Eindhoven municipality.
 These are elected during municipal elections from candidates running in Eindhoven.
 Eindhoven politics consists of local branches of the national political parties and purely local parties with strictly local interests.
 The city council reflects this mix in its makeup.

-The division of the municipal seats in the Eindhoven city council after the elections is shown below:

 Municipal executive

 Alder(wo)men

 The executive council in Dutch municipalities is called the College of the Mayor and Aldermen (Dutch: College van Burgemeester en Wethouders or College van B&W for short).
 The mayor is appointed by the monarch, but the council of aldermen is composed as a result of the formation of a local coalition government.
 This coalition is formed in such a way as to be able to rely on a majority of the votes in the city council.